The Ultimate Travel Guide to Mallorca - 10 day itinerary (2025 UPDATE)

 East Coast of Mallorca - beautiful beaches & coves

-Another beautiful hotel on the East Coast of Mallorca is Blau Punta Reina between Cala Romantica & Cala Mandia, I stayed there in 2020 and it has the dreamiest location.
-The hotel is located in a big, beautiful garden on the peninsula, between two coves.
+Another beautiful hotel on the East Coast of Mallorca is Blau Punta Reina located between Cala Romantica & Cala Mendia (book it here), I stayed there in 2020 and it had the dreamiest location.
+The hotel is located in a big, beautiful garden on the giant cliff, between two coves/beaches.
 I’ll definitely come back, it was an absolute dream.
 It’s one of my favorite hotels in Mallorca, you can book that hotel here.

 Mallorca 10 day Itinerary